Darxo/Hardened/README.md

 - Add Setting to control the zoom speed during combat to allow for more granular zooming
 - Loot that is not equippable in battle no longer appears on the ground (e.g. Beast Trophies/Ingredients)
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)
+- Hovering over the tile of a any corpse will now differentiate whether they were *struck down* (= survived with a permanent injury) or *slain* (died permanently)
 - Improve visibility of Miasma and Burning Ground
 - **Knock Back**, **Hook** and **Repel** can no longer be used on enemies which are immune to Displacement or which are Rooted.
 Using them will now print a combat log with the roll and hitchance of the attack
 - **Disarm** can no longer be used on enemies which are immune to disarm